sunil-pateel/config/README.md

 5. Create a directory in your home called ~/.config/
 6. Clone this repo into ~/.config/ and rename the folder to nvim.
 Now the path should look like ~/.config/nvim/
 7. Now just launch NeoVim and Lazy should install everything
+8. Type ":checkhealth" once NeoVim launches and follow everything that it says to do
-8. (OPTIONAL) Install a Nerd font so that you can get the fancy icons in your editor Enjoy!
+9. (OPTIONAL) Install a Nerd font so that you can get the fancy icons in your editor Enjoy!